Why the Section 8 HCVP makes sense for landlords

 - Use your own lease–and go month-to-month, if you wish, after the initial lease term

 - Charge the same late fees and security deposits that you charge anyone else

 - If there’s a problem, terminate the lease at any point with good cause – or terminate for whatever reason you choose once the initial lease period is up.

-Participating landlords tell us that one of the most popular benefits of the Section 8 HCVP is guaranteed, on-time payment.
-Our share of the tenant's rent is mailed the last business day of each month.
-Often, our share is the lion's share.
-And, since the tenant's share is made more manageable by the HCVP assistance, the tenant is more likely to make his/her payment on time as well.
+Participating landlords tell us one of the most popular benefits of the Section 8 HCVP is guaranteed, on-time direct deposit payments.
+Often, our share is the larger portion and since the tenant’s share is made more manageable by the HCVP assistance, the tenant is more likely to make his/her payment on time as well.

 Flexibility and stability